2 Days in Paris

 Depending on when you land in Paris, you’ll be able to make more or less of your first day in the capital of France.
 Supposing you arrive mid-afternoon, by the time you get to the center, and leave your suitcases in the hotel, you won’t have much time left to visit many attractions.

 We recommend starting your holiday with the Eiffel Tower, Paris’ most representative icon.
-To catch the best view of this impressive wrought iron lattice tower, get off at Trocadéro metro station, where you’ll be able to appreciate the magnitude of the tower and the gardens Champs de Mars.
+To catch the best view of this impressive wrought iron lattice tower, get off at Trocadéro metro station, where you’ll be able to appreciate the magnitude of the tower and the Champs de Mars gardens.

 After climbing down the Eiffel Tower, we suggest you head to the Latin Quarter, Paris’ liveliest neighbourhood and a low-priced area to have dinner.
 You have to take the RER in Champs de Mars – Tour Eiffel and get off at Saint Michel – Notre Dame.
 From the moment you get off the express train, just follow the crowd.

 After dinner, you can have a drink in the area or go for a walk to see the city lit up.
-You will get to Notre Dame Cathedral on the Île de la Cité by walking across any of the bridges on the River Seine from the Latin Quarter.
-If you cross the island, you will arrive at the Hôtel de Ville, the city’s Town Hall.
+You'll get to Notre Dame Cathedral on the Île de la Cité by walking across any of the bridges on the River Seine from the Latin Quarter.
+If you cross the island, you'll arrive at the Hôtel de Ville, the city’s Town Hall.

 First day